 Unhide is a little handy forensic tool to find hidden processes and TCP/UDP ports by rootkits / LKMs or by another hidden technique.
-This tools works under both Linux / Unix, and MS-Windows operating systems.
+This tool works under Linux, Unix-like system, and MS-Windows operating systems.
 From the man page:

 It detects hidden processes using three techniques: